Luis Manuel Otero Alcántara

-Luis Manuel Otero Alcántara (born December 2, 1987) is a Cuban performance artist and dissident, known for his public performances that openly criticize the Cuban government and its policies.
+Luis Manuel Otero Alcántara (born December 2, 1987) is a Cuban performance artist and dissident, known for his public performances that openly criticize the Cuban government and its policies, being a leader of San Isidro Movement.
 A self-taught artist, Alcántara lives in the El Cerro neighborhood of Havana.
 Since 2018 Alcántara has been arrested dozens of times for his performances in violation of Decree 349, a Cuban law requiring artists to obtain advance permission for public and private exhibitions and performances.

 Protests and arrests

 In 2017, Otero Alcántara was arrested for "being in illicit possession of construction materials" in relation to his work as a cofounder of the #00 bienal de la Habana, an alternative event to the official Havana Biennial.

 In April 2019, Otero Alcántara was arrested by the Cuban police during his participation in a satellite event of the Havana Biennial.
 On August 10, he was arrested in Havana during part of his performance Drapeau.
 In the work, he wore a Cuban flag draped over his shoulders, in defiance of a 2019 law dictating how the flag could be used.

 On March 1, 2020, Otero Alcántara was arrested in Havana on the charges of defiling patriotic symbols and property damage.
 At the time of the arrest, was on the way to join a protest at the Cuban Institute of Radio and Television against the censorship of a two men kissing on television.
 In November 2020, Otero Alcántara took part in a hunger strike as part of the San Isidro Movement.
 He and other protesters were twice detained by police during the protest.
 On December 3, he was released from prison, but arrested again the same day when he joined another protest.
 He was released to house arrest the same day.
 In April 2021, he initiated another hunger strike, gaining widespread attention and global media coverage.